 This strategy is always one of the trickiest for my students to grasp.
 I teach them to circle the first number, then count how many “frog jumps” they need to add.
 The number they land on is the sum.

-There are 180 total task cards included so your students can get tons and tons of practice You can find these addition task cards in my shop!
+There are over 300 total task cards included so your students can get tons and tons of practice You can find these addition and subtraction task cards in my shop!